I’m Valur, Your Friend In Reykjavik. Today I want to talk to you about the history behind Sólfarið or The Sun Voyager.

 Your Friend in Reykjavik will be doing more online experiences about Reykjavik & Iceland for you.

 I would love to listen to your 2.0 tourism wishes.
-If you have any suggestions for places, art, food, history, or anything you would like to see or learn about Iceland, please leave a comment below.
+If you have any suggestions for places, art, food, history, or anything you would like to see or learn about Iceland, please comment below.

 Your Friend in Reykjavik